What ingredients did medieval people in Denmark have to cook with? Which method did they have to cook with and how did they preserve their food?

 - Oats, were primarily used as animal feed or as filler in bread or porridge.

 - Rice: Imported and used both for porridge and as rice flour.

 - Peas: Dried and used in porridge and milled to flour in bread.

 Fruits & vegetables

 Many plants that we take for granted don’t seem to be commonly grown in Denmark in the middle ages.
 Which seems weird as they grow just fine and are know in the rest of Europe.
+Many root vegetables were not grown.
 I need to do some more research on these but it seems that all of these were not commonly grown in Denmark until after 1520 – which is almost unfathomable.

 * Things that was not common in Denmark til the renaissance.